 - New Model Copier.
 The FLAMES Code Generator has been enhanced to include a Model Copier tool to quickly copy and rename an existing FLAMES model.
 This new tool will copy and rename all the model source code files and change the names of all model variables, datatypes, and functions in the newly created files.
 It can be used to copy and rename FLAMES example models as well as other custom models.

 Customers with active software maintenance will receive version 5.1 upon request at no additional cost.
-The FLAMES Correlated Feature Option is sold separately.
-Please contact Ternion Corporation at (256) 881-9933 or e-mail firstname.lastname@example.org for details and pricing.
+Please contact Ternion Corporation at firstname.lastname@example.org or call +1 (256) 881-9933 for details and pricing.